-Establish a liaison with emergency management agencies and volunteer agencies, such as the Red Cross.
+Establish a liaison with emergency management agencies and volunteer agencies such as the Red Cross.

-Become familiar with the role of the owner's multifamily buildings in the local emergency response plans.
+Become familiar with the role of the owner's retail buildings in the local emergency response plans, especially if governmental entities are among the tenants of a mall.
 If it is a significant role, become active in the emergency planning process.
 Define the role in specific detail, assigning specific functions to specific facilities.
-The role of specific multifamily buildings in the local emergency response plans should affect seismic performance objectives and the priority of specific seismic rehabilitation measures.
-Therefore, there should be full coordination between the owner's emergency planning and facility planning functions.
+The role of specific retail buildings in the local emergency response plans should affect seismic performance objectives and the priority of specific seismic rehabilitation measures.
+Therefore, there should be full coordination between an owner's emergency planning and facility planning functions.